 The most important reason to do this is that by creating this Management plan, your business will be of more interest to the right business buyer.

 In real estate, there is a rule called the principle of comparison.
-In simple terms it says that when a buyer is looking to buy a house, they will buy the best option not only on price, but also comparing it to other houses for sale in that area.
-If the buyer wants a 3 bedroom, 2 car garage, 2 bath house in a specific school district and they have 3 to choose from, they will not necessarily make their final decision on price but it could be features, for example, because one has a swimming pool… or not.
-The bottom line is that a strong and clearly laid out Management Plan adds value to a business being sold.
+In simple terms, it says that when a buyer is looking to buy a house, they will buy the best option not only on price but also by comparing it to other houses for sale in that area.
+If the buyer wants a 3 bedroom, 2 car garage, 2 bath house in a specific school district and they have 3 to choose from, they will not necessarily make their final decision on price but the deciding factor could feature instead.
+For example, if one has a swimming pool it might win out for that reason.
+The bottom line is that a strong and laid out Management Plan adds value to a business being sold.

-Part 8 of this article series looks at the value in creating a Productivity Plan and its importance to defining what and how things need to be done so the business is successful.
+Part 8 of this article series looks at the value of creating a Productivity Plan and its importance in defining what and how things need to be done so the business is successful.